create3000/x_ite/docs/_tabs/laboratory.md

   </tr>
 </table>

-Also have a look at the [Online X3D File Format Converter](x3d-file-converter).

 ## X3D-Tidy

 [x3d-tidy](https://www.npmjs.com/package/x3d-tidy){:target="_blank"} is a command line X3D file format converter, compressor and beautifier and available on NPM.

+Also have a look at the [Online X3D File Format Converter](x3d-file-converter) powered by X_ITE.

 ## D3-X3D